Is the coffee that you make from whole coffee beans inconsistent in taste? This is how to make whole bean coffee taste great every time you brew it.

 Step 1: Start With a Good Coffee Grinder and a Scoop

 Oh, yes – even something as simple as brewing whole bean coffee needs a few tools.

-- a measuring spoon for the coffee
+- a coffee grinder

 - a container for storing the excess ground coffee

 The one pictured here is my very first, old coffee grinder.

 There are many more advanced options to choose from.
 I upgraded to a newer version of what you see above but I have my sights set on a burr coffee grinder with an adjustable setting for the texture of the grinds.

 Use a Coffee Scoop or a Kitchen Scale